haoyee0910/Text-To-Video-AI/README.md

 ## 💁 Contribution

 As an open-source project we are extremely open to contributions.
-To get started raise an issue in Github or create a pull request
+To get started raise an issue in Github or create a pull request.

 ### Other useful Video AI Projects